 Stage 2 - The face-to-face course

 Each training provider will have engaged Facilitators to deliver the courses; please contact your provider of choice for details of courses dates and venues.
+The face-to-face course does usually run for three hours.*

 You must complete Stage 1 online preparation before attending the course.